rwgreene999/OutlookCalendarEvents/README.md

 # OutlookCalendarEvent

-Used to make sure calendar events are noticable on my screen
+Used to make sure calendar events are noticeable on my screen

 ## Justification